AI4Bharat/Dhruva-Evaluation-Suite/README.md

 To perform Fucntional testing for a task using the Dhruva Evaluation tool, build a simple YML file as shown below (according to the task).
 Examples given below:

+* NOTE : Datasets with column names similar to the examples mentioned below, like 'ai4bharat/MUCS_Internal' for ASR and 'facebook/flores' for NMT, hosted on HuggingFace, will work best with this tool

 ### ASR

 ```yml